gtavasoli/JSON-Generator/README.md

 | Last name | Random last bane | ```last_name()``` | | String |

 ## Localization
+JSON Generator use [Faker](https://github.com/joke2k/faker) package.
+Faker can take locale as and argument, to return localized data.
+You can change it with LOCALE variable in locale.py.
+Default value for LOCALE is ```en_US```.

 ## ToDo
 - Date function